sgibson91/bump-jhub-image-action/CONTRIBUTING.md

 While flake8 commands can be [disabled](https://flake8.pycqa.org/en/latest/user/violations.html), we only recommend doing this for [specific lines](https://flake8.pycqa.org/en/latest/user/violations.html#in-line-ignoring-errors) in such cases where reformatting would produce "ugly code".
 The maintainers retain final say on what is "ugly code" on a case-by-case basis.

+### :keyboard: Python Static Typing and Type Hints

+When adding or updating a Python function, we recommend using [static typing and type hints](https://docs.python.org/3/library/typing.html) where appropriate.
+The maintainers encourage this practice since they believe it makes the code easier to read and understand, and explicitly defines what inputs and outputs a function may produce.

+While type hints do not affect the code at runtime, the project does implement GitHub Actions to run [`mypy`](https://mypy.readthedocs.io/en/stable/) to check the code conforms to the declared type hints.

 ### :pencil: Markdown Styleguide